*** Important ***

 The WordPress development team has removed the Underline and Justify buttons from the visual editor in version 4.7, as it was felt that underlining text can confuse readers who may interpret it as a hyperlink and the justify button was removed because most web browsers that render CSS and HTML lack sophisticated page layout functions to adjust the gaps left in words by justification and can make text less readable.

 (Underline And Justify Buttons Removed From The Editor In WordPress 4.7)

 Although the buttons have been removed from the toolbar, you can still use the keyboard shortcuts for both buttons (see below).

-As well as using the buttons on the menu, you can use the key combinations below as you type.
-This will help to insert and format your content faster …
+As well as using the buttons in your Visual Editor toolbar, you can use the key combinations below as you type.
+This can help you get work done faster …

 (WordPress Content Editor Power User Shortcuts)